spatie/laravel-webhook-client/README.md

 Behind the scenes, by default this will register a `POST` route to a controller provided by this package.
 Because the app that sends webhooks to you has no way of getting a csrf-token, you must exclude the route from csrf token validation.

-Here how you can do that in recent versions of Laravel.
+Here is how you can do that in recent versions of Laravel.

 ```php
 use Illuminate\Foundation\Application;